top of page

 Last and, well, maybe least, Milan.

 To be honest, I wasn't going to bother seeing Milan until I had the spare time on a train transfer through the city.
-I took the allotted two hours to tram into the city, see the Duomo and the Galleria, and tram back.
-Because of this, I can not give my most honest opinion on this option, but know that it is one.
+I took my extra two hours to tram into the city, see the Duomo and the Galleria, and tram back.
+Because of this, I can't give my most honest opinion on the city, but know that it is an option to see in a day from Florence.

 1. Bologna: An Honorable Mention